Stanley Kubrick: Photography career

 A boxing enthusiast, Kubrick eventually began photographing boxing matches for the magazine.
 His earliest, "Prizefighter", was published on January 18, 1949, and captured a boxing match and the events leading up to it, featuring American middleweight Walter Cartier.
-On April 2, 1949, he published photo essay "Chicago-City of Extremes" in Look, which displayed his talent early on for creating atmosphere with imagery.
-The following year, in July 1950, the magazine published his photo essay, "Working Debutante - Betsy von Furstenberg", which featured a Pablo Picasso portrait of Angel F. de Soto in the background.
-Kubrick was also assigned to photograph numerous jazz musicians, from Frank Sinatra and Erroll Garner to George Lewis, Eddie Condon, Phil Napoleon, Papa Celestin, Alphonse Picou, Muggsy Spanier, Sharkey Bonano, and others.
+On April 2, 1949, he published photo essay "Chicago-City of Extremes" in Look, which displayed his early talent for creating atmosphere with imagery.
+Kubrick was also assigned to photograph numerous jazz musicians.

 Kubrick married his high-school sweetheart Toba Metz on May 28, 1948.
-They lived together in a small apartment at 36 West 16th Street, off Sixth Avenue just north of Greenwich Village.
-During this time, Kubrick began frequenting film screenings at the Museum of Modern Art and New York City cinemas.
+They lived at 36 West 16th Street, just north of Greenwich Village.
+During this time, Kubrick began frequenting film screenings.
 He was inspired by the complex, fluid camerawork of French director Max Ophüls, whose films influenced Kubrick's visual style, and by director Elia Kazan, whom he described as America's "best director" at that time, with his ability of "performing miracles" with his actors.
 Friends began to notice Kubrick had become obsessed with the art of filmmaking—one friend, David Vaughan, observed that Kubrick would scrutinize the film at the cinema when it went silent, and would go back to reading his paper when people started talking.
 He spent many hours reading books on film theory and writing notes.
 He was particularly inspired by Sergei Eisenstein and Arthur Rothstein, the photographic technical director of Look magazine.
 (Note: Kubrick was particularly fascinated with Eisenstein's Alexander Nevsky and played the Prokofiev soundtrack to the film over and over constantly to the point that his sister broke it in fury.)